-Regarded as one of the safest and gentlest of herbs, chamomile has been used for years to improve overall health and wellbeing.
+Regarded as one of the safest and gentlest of herbs, chamomile has been used for years to improve overall health.
 It has an active ingredient known as bisabolol, which lends it anti-irritant, anti-inflammatory and anti-microbial properties.

-Chamomile can be used to treat a number of everyday ailments like:
+You can use chamomile to treat a number of ailments:

-- Depression: Chamomile oil is used in aromatherapy as an anti-depressant.
-Research shows that chamomile eliminates feelings of sadness, depression, and sluggishness and induces a happy feeling.
+- Depression: Use the essential oil to lift your mood and ease symptoms of depression.
+Research shows that chamomile significantly reduces feelings of sadness, depression, and sluggishness and induces a happy feeling.

-- Lack of sleep: Chamomile has chrysin [a flavonoid that relieves anxiety and promotes sleep] and glycine [a nerve relaxant]—the main ingredients behind its soothing properties.
+- Lack of sleep: Chamomile contains chrysin [a flavonoid that relieves anxiety and promotes sleep] and glycine [a nerve relaxant].
+These are the main ingredients responsible for its soothing properties.

-- Stomach cramps: Chamomile contains anti-spasmodic and anti-inflammatory constituents and hence is effective in treating stomach and intestinal cramps.
+- Stomach cramps: Chamomile contains anti-spasmodic and anti-inflammatory constituents.
+Hence it is effective in treating stomach and intestinal cramps.
 A cup of chamomile tea in the morning and evening provides great relief.

-- Premenstrual syndrome [PMS] and menstrual cramps: Drinking chamomile tea twice a day has been found to be beneficial in treating PMS and menstrual cramps, as it raises levels of glycine in the urine, which helps calm muscle spasms.
+- Premenstrual syndrome [PMS] and menstrual cramps: Drinking chamomile tea twice a day has been found to be beneficial in treating PMS and menstrual cramps.
+It works by raising as it raises levels of glycine in the urine, which helps calm muscle spasms.

 - Migraine: Research shows that chamomile is a wonderful cure for migraine.
-It works best if you have a cup of tea just before the headache gets worse.
+It works best if you have a cup of tea just when you notice the initial signs of a migraine starting [aura].

 - Burns: Chamomile oil is useful in treating burns.
 Rub a small amount of oil gently across the burned area once, to ease discomfort.
 The essential oils present in chamomile act by soothing irritated skin or tissue.

 - Skin: Chamomile is useful for lightening your skin tone due to its essential oils.
-Taking steam with chamomile or having a bath with water mixed with it, helps keep your skin healthy and lightens it too.
+To keep your skin healthy and lighten a tan, add few chamomile flowers to your bath water or a add a few drops of the essential oil.

 - Cold: The immune-boosting and antibacterial properties of chamomile tea help in fighting cold.